- 1 Bedrooms

-- If there is any ambiguity about vehicle parking, policies of the property, house access, pool operation, etc... we recommend you ask the property manager immediately.
-A phone call can save several hours of problems.
+- When there's any ambiguity about parking, rules of the house, condo access, pool operations, etc... we advise you ask the rental manager promptly.
+A brief phone call prevents many problems.

 - Enjoy your stay!
-Make sure to protect the owner (and your stuff!) by keeping the rental locked up while you are away, exactly like you would in your own home.
+Don't forget to protect the owner (and your things!) by keeping the vacation rental secured when you are away, just like you would in your own home.